Wednesday, December 7, 2022

 Short Story: The Child Soldier

-Bullets whizzed past him.
+Bullets whizzed past Kwame.
 Bullets which barely missed him.
-His friends, Ahmad and Ali fell to the ground, blood dripping from their heads.
-Bodies of other comrades fell beside him, behind him, but he pressed on.
+His friends, Kofi and Juma fell to the ground, blood dripping from their heads.
+Bodies of other comrades fell beside him, behind him, but Kwame pressed on.

 His fingers arched from firing at his enemies non-stop.
-But he dared not stop firing.
+But Kwame dared not stop firing.
 Survival was the issue.
 It was either him or his enemies.
-He rather it was his enemies, rather than him.
+Kwame rather it was his enemies, rather than him.
 He continued firing at his enemies.

 Finally, his enemies retreated.
-So, he had survived another day.
+So, Kwame had survived another day.

 Jesus, my hands are stained with blood.
 Will you forgive me, please?